novacbn/kahi-ui/docs/interactables/check.md

 ## Flush

-You can change the appearance of the `Check` to be flush with the rest of the Application content.
+You can change the appearance of the `Check` to be flush with the rest of the Application content via the `variation` property.

 ```svelte repl Check Flush
 <script>